-So here we begin, the last day of sea trials in the Puget Sound, north of Seattle.
-The Race Marshal has procured for the first part of our expedition the most wonderful lugger – a vessel from the glamour of the 1920s, teak and mahogany and gleaming with brass.
+So here we begin on the Puget Sound, north of Seattle.
+The Captain has procured for our expedition the most wonderful lugger – a vessel still sailing with the glamour of the 1920s, teak and mahogany and gleaming with brass.

 Rather cleverly, she has chosen a craft with a retractable keel board – so we can float on almost any depth of water.
 And being a classicist by training, she has named the boat after the ancient Greek philosopher Heraclitus because – as he sort of said – we won’t be sailing on the same river twice.

-Please join us.
+Please join us on our voyage through American waters, culture, history and art.
 Enter your email address in the box to the right of your screen and you will receive notifications of our progress.